Arshbir-singh/cisco-networking-labs/05-layer-2-security/readme.md

 ---

 ## What I Took Away From This Lab

-The DAI trust boundary was the part that actually taught me something.
-My first attempt broke the whole network — enabling `ip arp inspection` dropped R1's ARP replies because a statically addressed gateway has no DHCP snooping binding to validate against, and every client lost its default gateway.
-That failure made the dependency between the three controls concrete in a way that reading about it did not.
+The troubleshooting taught me more than the configuration.
+After enabling DHCP snooping, every client dropped to an APIPA address and lost the gateway.
+The obvious suspects were the trust state and Option 82, but `show ip dhcp snooping` ruled both out — Gi0/1 was trusted and Option 82 insertion was already disabled.
+The actual cause was visible in `ipconfig /all`: clients were still holding a DHCP server address from the pre-migration subnet, and the uplink had not been moved into the client VLAN with the access ports.
+Snooping was working correctly on a VLAN that had no gateway in it.

 The second lesson was that sticky MAC addresses only persist if the configuration is saved, which makes the control look correct in `show` output while being one reload away from doing nothing.

+The third was that DAI has no independent source of truth.
+It validates only against the DHCP snooping bindings, which is why a statically addressed gateway needs an explicitly trusted uplink and why enabling DAI on a network of static hosts breaks connectivity rather than securing it.

 ---